damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

   - production
 ```

-The `environment` keyword associates the job with a specific environment.
-The `url` element is used to generate a handy hyperlink on the GitLab Environments page from which we can access our application.
+The `environment` keyword associates the job with a specific environment while the `url` element is used to generate a handy hyperlink to our application on the GitLab Environments page.
 The `only` keyword signals to GitLab CI that the job should be executed only when the pipeline is building the listed branches.
 Finally, `when: manual` is used to turn the job execution from automatic to manual.
-In this example, we are setting deployment to the production environments to manual.
 From a Kubernetes perspective, we are making use of `namespaces` to segregate the different environments.

-We commit on `master` and create the `production` branch to trigger a pipeline per environment.
+By committing on `master` and `production` we trigger a pipeline per environment.
 As previously said, we are not making use of any collaboration tool because it is out of the scope of this tutorial.
 In real world scenarios, we would use [Merge Requests](https://docs.gitlab.com/ee/api/merge_requests.html) to move code across branches since they work as a reviewing and gatekeeping tool.

 ```shell
 git commit -am "Showcasing Pipelines"